tmobile/magentaA11y/_checklist-web/alert.md

 ---

+## Notes

+- Use alerts sparingly.
+- The alert will be read by the screen reader when it becomes visible / appears in the DOM.
+- If an alert is present on page load, it won't be read automatically

 ## Code examples

-Use alerts sparingly.
-The alert will be read by the screen reader when it becomes visible / appears in the DOM.

 {% highlight html %}
-{% include /examples/alert.html %}
+{% include /examples/hint-error.html %}
 {% endhighlight %}

 {::nomarkdown}
 <example>
-{% include /examples/alert.html %}
+{% include /examples/hint-error.html %}
 </example>
 {:/}

 ## Developer notes

+- Screenreaders do not implement alerts uniformly and must be tested
+  - JAWS and VoiceOver are more generous than NVDA in triggering alert messages
+  - Just because an alert pattern works in one screenreader doesn't mean it will work in all three

 ### Name
 - Inner text describes alert